ameyagadkari/ugui/README.md

 # ugui
-This project is created to demonstate basic skills in unity gui Infinite objects can be added to the list
+This project is created to demonstate basic skills in unity gui<br />
+Infinite objects can be added to the list
 The list is scrollable
 You can delete an object by dragging its icon from list and putting it in bin